jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Human Memory

-Generally people can remember at most 4-5 distinct passwords  (see [_Users are not the Enemy_, page 46](https://dl.acm.org/doi/pdf/10.1145/322796.322806)) yet are likely members of dozens of digital services that require username/password authentication.
+Generally people can remember at most 4-5 distinct passwords  ([Adams & Sasse, 1999, page 46](https://dl.acm.org/doi/pdf/10.1145/322796.322806)) yet are likely members of dozens of digital services that require username/password authentication.
 For this reason they are likely to use the same passwords more than once, or variations of them, for different services.
 This means if a password is stolen it potentially has larger security implications than for just that one service.
 By applying the practises in this article it will be virtually impossible for one of these passwords to be obtained through one of the most common security breaches: a data breach.
 For examples of recent data breaches, and their extents, see the [';--have i been pwned?](https://haveibeenpwned.com/) website.

 Memory limitations can be overcome by writing down passwords or by using a password manager.
 Writing down passwords is not secure in that people may find your paper.
 Using a password manager runs the risk of the manager being compromised and all your passwords being discovered.
 So in this article we will focus only on username/password authentication and how salts and peppers relate to it.